-Cox College offers students or employees the use of a lactation room, located in room 221 (on the second floor).
+Cox College offers students or employees the use of two lactation rooms, located in room 221 (on the second floor) and room K424 (on the fourth floor).
 Room furnishings include a sink, a microwave, and a small refrigerator.
 Additionally, four lockers are available for storage.
 Locker users will need to supply their own locks, and locks do not have to be removed daily; however, locks will be removed at the end of each semester.
 Please contact the ARC (269-3225) with any issues relating to the lactation room.